The Honeymoon Killers: Plot

-The swindlers move on to their next target, and after catching Ray in a compromising position with the woman, Martha attempts to drown herself.
+The swindlers move on to their next target, and after catching Ray becoming intimate with the woman, Martha attempts to drown herself.
 To placate her, Ray rents a house in Valley Stream, a suburb of New York City.
 He becomes engaged to the elderly Janet Fay of Albany, and takes her to the house he shares with Martha.
-Janet gives Ray a check for $10,000 but then becomes suspicious of the two.
-When Janet tries to contact her family, Martha and Ray bludgeon her with a clawhammer before strangling her to death.
-They bury her body beneath their cellar floor in her trunk, tossing into the grave's dirt the two framed depictions of Jesus that, Martha notes sarcastically, she'd told them she took everywhere she went.
+Janet gives Ray checks for $10,000 but then becomes suspicious of the two.
+When Janet tries to contact her family, Martha bludgeons her with a hammer before she and Ray strangle her.
+They bury her body beneath their cellar floor in her trunk, tossing into the grave the two framed depictions of Jesus that, Martha notes sarcastically, she'd told them she took everywhere she went.

 Next, they spend several weeks living in Michigan with the widowed Delphine Downing and her young daughter.
 Delphine, younger and prettier than most of Ray's conquests, confides in Martha, hoping that she will help her persuade Ray to marry her as soon as possible because she is pregnant with Ray's child.
-Martha is in the midst of drugging Delphine when the woman's daughter enters the room with Ray.
+Martha is in the midst of drugging and smothering Delphine when the woman's daughter enters the room with Ray.
 He shoots Delphine in the head, and Martha drowns the daughter in the cellar.
-Ray tells Martha that he must proceed with his plan to move on to one more woman, this one in New Orleans, and then he will marry Martha; he reaffirms his promise never to betray her with one of his marks.
+Ray tells Martha that he has to move on to one more woman, this one in New Orleans, and then he will marry Martha; he repeats his promise never to have sex with any of his marks.
 Realizing that Ray will never stop lying to her, Martha calls the police and waits calmly for them to arrive.

 The epilogue takes place four months later, with Martha and Ray in jail.
 As she leaves the cellblock for the first day of their trial, Martha receives a letter from Ray in which he tells her that, despite everything, she is the only woman he ever loved.
-Titles on the screen then conclude the story, saying that Martha Beck and Raymond Fernandez were executed at Sing Sing on March 8, 1951.
+On-screen titles state that Martha and Raymond were electrocuted at Sing Sing on March 8, 1951.